 The last period in Marguerite Duras’ film career develops what we have called ‘literary-filmic coalescence’, a fusion of the two artistic disciplines which is produced based on the need to turn into voice the literary text over the film image, with the aim of achieving both literary and filmic narrative deconstruction and artistic destruction (MONTERRUBIO, 2013).
 One of the most revealing embodiments of modernity’s time-image defined by Gilles Deleuze is produced then, by destroying the sensory-motor schema of classical films’ movement-image and producing ‘the indiscernibility of the real and the imaginary’ (1989: 274).
 The independence of the visual image and the sound image, the interstice between them and the voiceover’s enunciation as a pure act of speech (1989: 256-257, 278, 243) all generate a coalescent time-image that negates representation and defines what has been called the India cycle –Woman of the Ganges (La femme du Gange, 1972), India Song (1975) and Son nom de Venise dans Calcutta désert (1976).
 In India Song the filmmaker portrays, for the first time, one of the absent voices of the film, which in the final part becomes the narrator of the sound story.

 Her next project, The Lorry (Le camion, 1977), was the only film where its maker appears on screen, in the chambre noire space of the reading, where writing becomes voice; from where it is possible to hypothesize a film.
 We share the views of Grange, who defines this work as a self-portrait: ‘Self-representation in situation (directing actors) turns into the self-portrait of a filmmaker who is inhabited by a particular vision of cinema’ (GRANGE, 2015: XXII-13,16).
-Just like in the India cycle, the filmmaker’s self-portrait produced during the creative act expresses her cinematic thinking through a filmic gaze, and it causes the story (which has, once again, a coalescent nature, between literary writing and filmmaking) to be deconstructed by ‘the fluctuation between the actual and the virtual’ that Julie Beaulieu analyses (2015: 122).
+The filmmaker's self portrait produced during the creative act expresses her cinematic thinking through a filmic gaze that causes narrative deconstruction, just like in the India cycle.
+This deconstruction, which has, once again, a coalescent nature between literary writing and filmmaking, is produced by ‘the fluctuation between the actual and the virtual’ that Julie Beaulieu analyses (2015: 122).
 Moreover, the splitting between the reality of the reading (filmmaker and actor) and the film’s invention (the woman and the truck driver) produces an identification between filmmaker and character, thus tackling the creative identity-fictional alterity duality that comes to define the identity self-portrait in the rest of Duras’ filmography.
 In her conversation with Michelle Porte, the filmmaker says: ‘It’s me [the woman in the truck] as well, of course, as I can be all women […] Anyway, I’ve reached this point: talking about myself as if about someone else, getting interested in myself as someone else would interest me.
 To talk with myself, perhaps, I don’t know’ (DURAS, 1977: 132).
 As Youssef Ishaghpour notes, there is an ‘irrepressible identity and duality of Duras and the woman in the truck’, that ‘consists of talking about the self by saying ‘she’: a fickleness of a mental image circulates, without ever taking shape, moving away from Duras towards an indeterminate distance and then returning by projecting itself over her film image to un-make it’ (ISHAGHPOUR, 1982: 263).

 In Aurélia Steiner Melbourne and Aurélia Steiner Vancouver (1979) Duras’ identity disappears completely in order to embody her main character, who is also absent from the visual image.
 Both Aurélias are embodied in her voice, blending together with it.
 The author herself explains the identification between filmmaker and character: ‘If you like, when I talk I am Aurélia Steiner […] To wake Aurélia up, even if she is born from me’ (DURAS, 1996: 151).
 Both the duality in the two abovementioned works and the identification in this case are produced thanks to the characters’ emptying of identity, which in Aurélia is produced through the epistolary mechanism: ‘this name designates strictly what I means: an “empty form”, the mark of subjectivity in its universal and singular dimension’ (VOISIN-ATLANI, 1988: 192).
 They are female subjectivities which are defined not only by their absence in the image, but also by the omission of their names (the woman in the truck, F.) and/or the absence or contradiction of their biographical references, so allowing the merging with the filmmaker’s identity when insisting on the Durasian vision of desire, passion, incest, identity conflict with the ancestors and, in this case, the Holocaust.
 These two new Durasian self-portraits in voice and absence offer two crucial images of this identification, which is transferred to the characters.
 In Melbourne the image of Aurélia could appear on a Parisian bridge, then turning the film screen into a mirror where Duras-Aurélia is reflected.
 In Vancouver the main character tries to solve her identity conflict through the continuous expression of her name, which becomes voice and writing.
 Even more so, the inscribing of this name and an excerpt of the text onto the film screen, both handwritten, identify Aurélia’s and Duras’ writing and handwriting.

-Ogier’s glance towards the camera is a glance towards Duras, once again creating a superb metaphor for the film mechanism as a mirror that produces the self-portrait, a mirror in which both the visual character and the sound character-filmmaker look each other.
+Ogier’s glance towards the camera is a glance towards Duras, once again creating a superb metaphor for the filmic device as a mirror that produces the self-portrait, a mirror in which both the visual character and the sound character-filmmaker look each other.
 All of this is possible thanks to the power of the Durasian voice-over, which Ishaghpour discusses in these terms:

 ‘[…] these female voices […] place enunciation on the side of feminine identity, traditionally undermined in narrative cinema.
 Even more, these female draw attention to social marginality and convey historical memory, establishing a parallel between social, economic, and cultural segregation in patriarchal Western society and off-screen and non-diegetic elements in film representations’ (MAULE, 2015: 38, 56, 30).